danilosampaio/keynapse/README.md

 * Improve documentation
 * Create a second method to define `kn-cell` using jquery plugin strategy, like: `$('my selector').keynapse()`
-* Create options to use diferent themes
+* Create options to use different themes
 * Create more themes
 * Create enhancements for bootstrap components like grids, menus
-* Travis-CI tests
+* Improve Travis-CI tests

 Dependencies
 ------------